lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

     REPOSITORY                                  NAMESPACE   TAG       DIGEST         CREATED        SIZE     VULNERABILITY STATUS registry.ng.bluemix.net/your-namespace/mytodos   namespace   1   0d90cb732881   1 minute ago   264 MB   OK
     ```

 1. The image is also visible in the Bluemix Console.
 Go to the **Catalog**, select the service **Container Registry**.
 Then, click on Private Repositories

     ![](./images/private-repositories.png)

+1. You can access the security risk of your Container with Vulnerability Advisor
+    ```
+    bx cr va registry.ng.bluemix.net/your-namespace/mytodos:v1
+    ```

 # Step 7 - Bind a Bluemix service to a Kubernetes namespace